joeclark-phd/data-engineers-manual/manuscript/chapter06.md

 > by the association of thoughts, in accordance with some intricate web of
 > trails carried by the cells of the brain.... the speed of action, the
 > intricacy of trails, the detail of mental pictures, is awe-inspiring
-> beyond all else in nature.
+> beyond all else in nature."

 As a potential solution, Bush imagined a future system called the "**memex**" which would store a library of books and articles as well as the owner's own